-- 1. In the process of developing a protocol to be used in establishing a concierge service at district offices. - 2.
-Newhall Ranch Developments: - A bulk grading permit was issue for Mission Village in September 2017.
-Public Works is working closely with FivePoint on the implementation of Neighborhood Electric Vehicles (NEV) within the Ranch. - 3.
+- 1. Currently developing a concierge service program. - Newhall Ranch Developments: - A bulk grading permit was issued for Mission Village in September 2017.
+Public Works is working closely with FivePoint on the implementation of Neighborhood Electric Vehicles (NEV) within the Ranch.
+Conducting bi-weekly project schedule meetings to keep project on track. - 3.
 Alameda Corridor East Project: - Issued permits and performed inspections to facilitate the construction of rail crossings and separations. - 4.
-Vermont Corridor: - Coordinating the Department's review of the Draft Environmental Impact Report prior to its anticipated release to the public in November 2017. - Worked with the Community Development Commission, Department of Regional Planning, and the Fire Department with the design team to address critical issues.
-Building plan submittal for the first site is anticipated prior to the end of the calendar year. - 5.
+Vermont Corridor: - The Draft Environmental Impact Report (DEIR) was released to the public in November 2017. - Collaborated with the Community Development Commission, Department of Regional Planning, and the Fire Department with the design team to address critical issues.
+Building plan submittal for the first site is anticipated in the first guarter of 2018. - 5.
 Centennial at Tejon Ranch Specific Plan: - Centennial is currently responding to comments made by the public during the DEIR public comment period.
-Will participate in a meeting with Centennial and Caltrans to discuss any concerns with the traffic study. - 6.
-LACMA Art Museum Project: - Coordinated the Department's review of the DEIR prior to its anticipated release to the public in October.
+Public Works will participate in a meeting with Centennial and Caltrans to discuss any concerns with the traffic study. - 6.
+LACMA Art Museum Project: - The DEIR was released to the public in October 2017.
 Building plans were submitted in December 2016 and plan review is ongoing.